Types of Eczema, Symptoms and Causes

 Dyshidrotic eczema causes small blisters to form on the hands or feet and may be quite painful.
 This form of eczema is more common in women than men and can be caused by allergies, stress, or exposure to zinc, nickel, cobalt or even chromium.

 When you experience eczema only on your hands, hand dermatitis, it could be a trigger of chemicals or irritants you encounter on a regular basis.
 Symptoms may be redness, dry, cracking, blisters on the fingers and palms and itching.
 It can even be server at times.
 Jobs such as healthcare, mechanics, cleaning, or hairdressing are more likely to form hand eczema.

 Outbreaks in general can be caused by a large spectrum of things, and we believe the core reason for the inflammation must be addressed.
 Sufferers say their eczema outbreaks can be triggered by a seasonable weather change, or a reaction to new laundry detergent, food, and so many other reasons.
 At its core, eczema is an immune response.

-Since there is no overall “cure” for eczema, one of the best things that can be done to address it is to reduce the triggers.
+Since there is not an overall “cure” for eczema, one of the best things that can be done to address it is to reduce the triggers.
 However, many seek relief for the for the itch and discomfort.
 Physicians typically prescribe corticosteroids, or steroids commonly called in oral or topical forms for atopic dermatitis.
 While steroids can reduce itching and inflammation overuse can damage the immune system.